-- (b) Security is not a benchmark constituent. - (h) Security was not held in the portfolio at period end.
+(b) Security is not a benchmark constituent.

 The views expressed in this report are those of the portfolio manager(s) only through the end of the period of the report as stated on the cover and do not necessarily reflect the views of MFS or any other person in the MFS organization.
 These views are subject to change at any time based on market or other conditions, and MFS disclaims any responsibility to update such views.
 These views may not be relied upon as investment advice or an indication of trading intent on behalf of any MFS portfolio.
 References to specific securities are not recommendations of such securities, and may not be representative of any MFS portfolio's current or future investments.